gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { DashboardAttributeFilterConfigMode } from '@gooddata/sdk-model';
 import { DashboardAttributeFilterSelectionMode } from '@gooddata/sdk-model';
 import { DashboardDateFilterConfigMode } from '@gooddata/sdk-model';
-import { DashboardDrillContext as DashboardDrillContext_2 } from '../../../types.js';
 import { DashboardFiltersApplyMode } from '@gooddata/sdk-model';
 import { DataViewFacade } from '@gooddata/sdk-ui';
 import { DateFilterGranularity } from '@gooddata/sdk-model';